ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-11. It’s a common practice to train deep learning models using epochs: we sample batches from data without replacement.
+Q. It’s a common practice to train deep learning models using epochs: we sample batches from data without replacement.
 Why would we use epochs instead of just sampling data with replacement?

 <details><summary><b>Answer</b></summary>